-by Shawn Quigley, Park Guide
+By Shawn Quigley, Park Guide

-“With the net proceeds of the same purchase for me, for the use of my house, as likely a strait negro lad as possibly you can, about the age from twelve to fifteen years."
-Written in February 1738, this line was not penned by a wealthy Virginia planter or a small southern slave owner, but by Peter Faneuil, one of the wealthiest merchants in 18th century Boston.
-The man responsible for gifting Faneuil Hall, the location of Boston’s Marketplace and Town Meeting and nicknamed the "Cradle of Liberty," was an owner and trader of African American slaves.
+“With the net proceeds of the same purchase for me, for the use of my house, as likely a strait negro lad as possibly you can, about the age from twelve to fifteen years.”
+This letter, written in February of 1738, was not written by a wealthy Virginia planter, but by Peter Faneuil, one of the wealthiest merchants in 18th century Boston.
+The man responsible for gifting Faneuil Hall, the location of Boston’s town meeting and a building nicknamed “The Cradle of Liberty”, enslaved people.

-An example of Peter Faneuil’s involvement in the slave trade is the voyage he planned to Guinea in 1742 with his ship, Jolly Batchelor.
-The ship would return from the Guinea coast in 1743 with “twenty negroes" stored within its hold.
-Faneuil, who died in March 1743 at the age of 42, did not live to see the completion of that journey.
-Faneuil's keen sense for business made him a successful merchant, which in turn provided him the finances to donate Faneuil Hall to the town of Boston.
-There is irony in the building's nickname "Cradle of Liberty" because a portion of the money used to fund Faneuil Hall came from the buying and selling of African American slaves.
+An example of Faneuil’s involvement in the slave trade is the voyage he planned to Guinea in 1742 with his ship the Jolly Batchelor.
+In 1743 the ship returned from the Guinea coast with “twenty negroes” amongst its cargo, but Faneuil, who died in 1742, did not live to see the completion of the journey.
+Though Peter Faneuil lived a short life, his keen eye for business made him a successful merchant, which in turn gave him the finances to donate Faneuil Hall to Boston.
+There is some irony to be found in its nickname however, because a portion of the money used to fund “The Cradle of Liberty” came directly from the profits of the slave trade.

 III: New England and the Middle Colonies” P. 52-58